s33dunda/s33dunda/README.md

 ## Skills

 -  Scripting with Bash or Python

--  Experience with Clojure

--  Golang CLI Tooling

--  Writing and managing Terraform
+-  Terraform Expert

--  Expertise in Cloud Control APIs and AWS CloudFormation

--  Datadog Monitoring
+-  Appilcation and Service Monitoring

 -  Cloud Systems Architecture and Networking